-- Moderator: Vidushi Marda, Senior Programme Officer, ARTICLE 19chnology Center & Jill Toh, Racism and Technology Center
+- Moderator: Vidushi Marda, Senior Programme Officer, ARTICLE 19

-- Professor Lorna McGregor, Director of the Human Rights, Big Data and Technology Project at the University of Essex
+- Professor Lorna McGregor, Professor, Human Rights, Big Data and Technology Project at the University of Essex

-- Daniel Leufer, Europe Policy Analyst at civil society organisation Access Now
+- Daniel Leufer, Europe Policy Analyst, Access Now

 Check out the full programme here.